 Your industry is the main factor that determines how much general liability insurance costs.
 Businesses in low-risk industries can expect to pay less for general liability, which includes product liability coverage.

-A small proportion of businesses need to buy a product liability insurance policy outside of general liability coverage.
+A small portion of businesses need to buy a product liability insurance policy outside of general liability coverage.
 If you do, then your product liability risks will determine the cost of a policy.
+Higher risks often require a higher cost.

 Don't see your industry?
 Don't worry.
 We insure most businesses.